NickGromov92/barbershop/README.md

-# barbershop
+# barbershop by "HTML Academy"
-Training layout "HTML Academy" for portfolio
+Training project for portfolio.